lucasgustavodiaz/img-lazy-loading/README.md

 ### `npm run server`

-Runs the server in por 9000 for the images.\
+Runs the server in port 9000 for the images.

 ### `npm start`